The Discovery (film): Production

 In October 2015, it was revealed that Rooney Mara and Nicholas Hoult had been cast in the film, with Charlie McDowell directing from the script, co-written with Justin Lader, and Alex Orlovsky and James D. Stern producing under their Verisimilitude and Endgame Entertainment banners, respectively.
 In March 2016, it was revealed that Robert Redford and Jason Segel had joined the cast of the film, with Segel replacing Hoult who had to drop out due to scheduling conflicts.
 That same month, Riley Keough and Jesse Plemons joined the cast.
-Danny Bensi and Saunder Jurriaans composed the film's score.
+Saunder Jurriaans and Danny Bensi composed the film's score.

 Principal photography began on March 28, 2016, in Newport, Rhode Island.
 Production concluded on May 1, 2016.

 Release

 In June 2016, Netflix acquired global distribution rights to the film, with a planned 2017 release.
 The film had its world premiere at the Sundance Film Festival on January 20, 2017.
 The film was released on March 31, 2017.